teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups-seed-round.md

 ## Angel Investors / Seed Financing

-[Notes on raising seed financing](http://cdixon.org/2011/06/09/notes-on-raising-seed-financing/). [*Chris Dixon*](https://twitter.com/cdixon), 2011.
+[Notes on Raising Seed Financing](http://cdixon.org/2011/06/09/notes-on-raising-seed-financing/). [*Chris Dixon*](https://twitter.com/cdixon), 2011.
 A great overview.
 Ideally, (1)  raise money after you have a product / traction, (2) build momentum...
 (5) network like crazy, but  "avoid anyone who asks you to pay for intros (even indirectly like committing to a law firm in exchange for intros)."

-[Upside risk](http://blog.samaltman.com/upside-risk).
+[Upside Risk](http://blog.samaltman.com/upside-risk).
 [Sam Altman](https://twitter.com/sama), 2013.
 Angels make their money from investing in rare companies that deliver 100x returns.
 The the real risk for angel investors is missing out on that outstanding investment, not failing to get their money back on their non-unicorn companies.
 "And yet angel investors continue to ask for onerous terms to mitigate their ‘downside risk.’
 All this does is piss founders off, misalign incentives, and harm the investors’ chance of getting to invest in the best deals."

 [Bridges or Seeds?
 A Primer on Your First Financing](http://siliconhillslawyer.com/2012/06/07/bridge-seed-financing-primer/).
 [Jose Ancer](https://twitter.com/ancerj), 2012.
 Raising a round between $500k and $1M requires you to carefully balance the benefits of a convertible note versus an equity round.
 Lots of good guidance in this primer.